AndresRTejedor/Mold/joss/paper.md

 # Functionality

-CLEAVING is a LAMMPS package for the calculation of IFE using Thermodynamic Integration.
+MOLD is a LAMMPS package for the calculation of IFE using Thermodynamic Integration.
 The package includes several new additional functions written in the style suited to be directly patched into LAMMPS, comprising interactions between atoms needed to run the MD simulation with the cleaving model and some auxiliary functionalities (in LAMMPS terms, new "fix" and "compute") needed to perform the operations required to carry out the different steps of the calculation.

 The version of the code we present here is hosted on GitHub, where a detailed instruction manual is complemented by some step-by-step examples reproducing some of the published results on the topic.
 The package includes new definitions of pair potentials not included in LAMMPS, as the Broughton-Gilmer modified Lennard-Jones potential [@Broughton1983] and modifications of some of the already existing pair_styles in LAMMPS.
 In particular, we included a modified version of the `lj/cut` and `coul/dsf` potentials.
 These modifications allow to execute the third step of the cleaving method, where the interactions between the phases are switched on and off.
 The difficulty in this case is to keep track of the interactions between atoms involved in the switching, since the work performed during this particular step depends on them.
 Moreover, these new `pair_style`s support different scaling (*i.e.*, different powers of the coupling parameter $\lambda$, see *e.g.*, [@DiPasquale2022cleaving]).